Scalable GPU & AI Hardware Systems

 Active

 Developing systems techniques for high-quality visual intelligence and generation.
-A central direction is adaptive video generation, where patchification and pruning co-evolve with the denoising process so computation follows the regions, frames, and temporal dynamics that matter most.
-We also study hardware-aware acceleration for 3D Gaussian splatting, efficient visual representation learning, and low-precision vision training.
+A central direction is adaptive video generation, where patchification and pruning co-evolve with the denoising process so computation follows the regions that matter most.

 Computer Vision Video Diffusion Dynamic Patchification 3D Gaussian Splatting Efficient Training